0xYahia/Front-End-Material/Study/javaScriptStd.md

   Example: (function(){ x =5; console.log(x); })();
   #----------------------------------------------------------------------------------------------------------------------------------------------------#
   Hoisting: is a mechanism that move all declarations to the top of the scope. before executing the code.
-  Hoisting: works only with function declaration and varable it come befor it var keyword. not with function expression, let and const.
+  Hoisting: works only with function declaration and variable it come before it var keyword. not with function expression, let and const.
   #----------------------------------------------------------------------------------------------------------------------------------------------------#
   Lexical environment: is a mechanism that manage the scope of the variables. it's contain two things: environment record and reference to the outer environment. in js we have two types of scope: global scope and function scope.